YomnaMohsen/AirBnB_clone/README.md

 "(hbnb)" will appear.
 * The user can enter any allowed command or type help command to get info about thsi command

+* the interpreter can run in either interactive mode, as described in the above line or in non interactive mode like this echo "help" | ./console.py

 # Main components of project:

 BaseModel class: the base class for all sub_classes